Jambalaya Soup is an easy and soul-satisfying soup recipe. Slightly thick and perfectly spicy, it's a delicious taste of the south!

 • 1 small yellow onion, chopped

-• 1 green bell pepper, chopped
+• 1 green bell pepper, finely chopped

-• 2 ribs celery, chopped
+• 2 ribs celery, finely chopped

-• 2 teaspoons Cajun seasoning (see notes)
+• 2 teaspoons Cajun seasoning, see notes

-• 2 cloves garlic, minced
+• 2 cloves garlic, pressed or minced

-• 32oz gluten-free chicken broth
+• 6 cups gluten free chicken broth

-• 28oz crushed tomatoes
+• 28 oz crushed tomatoes

 • 2 bay leaves

-• 3/4 cup long grain white rice
+• 3/4 cup long grain white rice, Lundberg recommended

 Directions

-2. Turn heat up to medium-high then add sausage and chicken, season with salt and pepper, then saute until chicken begins to turn opaque, 2 minutes.
+• Turn heat up to medium-high then add sausage and chicken, season with salt and pepper, then saute until chicken begins to turn opaque, 2 minutes.
 Add onion, bell pepper, and celery, season with Cajun seasoning, then saute until vegetables are tender, 5 minutes, turning heat up if necessary to keep ingredients sizzling.
 Add garlic then saute for 30 seconds.

-3. Sprinkle flour over the meat and vegetables then stir to coat and cook for 2 minutes.
-Slowly add chicken broth a splash at a time while stirring to create a smooth sauce, then add crushed tomatoes, water, and bay leaves.
+• Sprinkle flour over the meat and vegetables then stir to coat and cook for 2 minutes.
+Slowly add chicken broth a splash at a time while stirring to create a smooth sauce, then add crushed tomatoes, and bay leaves.
 Turn heat up to high to bring liquid to a boil then add rice and stir well.
-Turn heat down to medium-low then cover and simmer until rice is al dente, 15-18 minutes, stirring often.
-When rice has a couple minutes left until it's tender, remove the pot from the heat then let sit with the lid on for 2-3 minutes to let the rice finish cooking from the heat of the pot.
-Remove the lid then stir in the bacon and let soup sit and thicken for 10 minutes before ladling into bowls and serving.
+Turn heat down to medium-low then cover and simmer until rice is al dente, 15-18 minutes, stirring often to ensure the rice isn't sticking to the bottom of the pot.

 Notes